selectel/terraform-provider-selectel/website/docs/d/global_router_service_v1.html.markdown

 * `id` - Unique identifier of the service.
 * `name` - Service name.
-* `extension` - Extension which global router uses to work with the service.
+* `extension` - Extension which the Global Router service uses to work with the service.
 Usually matches the service name.
 * `created_at` - Time when the service was created.